Nytelife26/transparency/README.md

 Let this be the declaration that marks my commitment to openness, honesty, and absolute transparency as my core operational values.
-No business I engage in shall ever be separate from these values, and anyone that tries to restrict them has or ever will have any respect in my eyes.
+No business I engage in shall ever be separate from these values, and anyone that tries to restrict them neither has nor ever will have any respect in my eyes.

 See [LICENSE.md](https://github.com/Nytelife26/transparency/LICENSE.md) for more information about the rights of freedom and usage of these documents.